balena-io-modules/balena-procbots/README.md

 This allows the checking of commits for a PR and merging them when the right labels/conditions are met.

-`VersionBot` will ignore any status checks and not attempt to merge should the `procbots/versionbot/no-checks` label be present on any PR it would otherwise operate on.
+`VersionBot` will ignore any status checks and not attempt to merge should the `procbots/versionbot/no-checks` label be present on any PR it would otherwise operate on when a PR is opened.

+Current, `VersionBot` will:
+* Version up only once all status checks set as 'Required' on protected branches for 'master' are successful
+* The `procbots/versionbot/ready-to-merge` is present

+**Some Notes:**
+* There is currently an issue with the Github API where private repositories do not correctly return PR reviews.
+Therefore there is no safety check for this although the code is present but disabled in `VersionBot`.
+* Should `VersionBot` come across a situation where it does not know how to proceed, it will comment on the PR as such.
+This can include instances where the `procbot/versionbot/ready-to-merge` label has been added without checks completing.
+In this case, await the checks to be successful and then reapply the label.

 ## TBD